uz-x/filters/README.md

 ```
 Pixelation level: (If you write 20, the pixels will look like 20x20 squares.
 It does not resize the actual image.)
 ```

+## Will there be a library soon?

+Hopefully.

+## How did you make this?

+These filters are all calculated by me.
+Each image starts from an entirely blank canvas and it fills in every single pixel one-by-one.

+### bw

+The black and white filter uses the same system as [my other website](https://testing.hrant.repl.co/bright-or-dark/) which uses RGB values to figure out if a color is light or dark.
+You can see the calculations at the website.

+### invert

+...